Key Takeaway: Don’t cash out your value bets.

 As far as the online industry goes, the increase in Arbitrage Betting and the exploitation of bonuses took its toll on the bookmakers.
 This saw an extreme increase in how many clients were turned away from betting, just as much as how many they managed to get in.
 To the bookmakers it was all about becoming, and staying successful.

 Risk Management Departments

-To some bookies, it came as a huge surprise when they realized just how many of their bettors were making money from their sites or exploiting their bonus offers.
-This realization only came around after they started to analyze their figures.
+To some bookies, it came as a huge surprise when they realised just how many of their bettors were making money from their sites or exploiting their bonus offers.
+This realisation only came around after they started to analyse their figures.
 This effectively meant that the common odds compiler did not have the time or the ability to do all of the profiling.
 Therefore, risk departments appeared at every major bookmaker.

 A risk department is a team of people, who are rewarded if they manage to keep out the players that manage to turn a profit at their sites, meaning that the bookmakers lose money.
 As risk departments are paid after how many bettors they manage to keep out, there will always be people that look to exploit this, and take it too far.

 Risk managers in the United Kingdom used to have the greatest tool available for them.
 This was because Betfair was available to them, and was advantageous because odds compilers weren’t able to beat Betfair at all markets every time, and therefore they knew that bettors that played at higher odds than at Betfair, would have to be sharp bettors.
 This assumption continued and escalated, to the point where there was a consensus that compilers couldn’t beat Betfair on any market.

 The high focus with Arbitrage Betting in the United Kingdom betting industry was mainly aimed at backing the bet at the bookie, while at the same time, laying the bet at the Betting Exchanges.
 This was in place of placing three separate bets at the different bookies, for a guaranteed return.
 It is necessary to point out that there is still some risk involved.